Did you know?

 Coasteering routes are set up so that rock climbing is only done in sections where there is a straight drop back to the water below, where a guide will be on standby as a safety precaution.
 The equipment used for coasteering includes wetsuits, helmets, buoyancy aids and shoes suitable for climbing.

 It was during the late '90s that coasteering developed into a guided adventure activity, becoming very popular in places like Wales and Cornwall in the United Kingdom.
 Coasteering races are now run around the world.

-Gravity Adventure Group in Cape Town are the South African pioneers of coasteering, offering 2 different routes from which explorers can choose.
-They offer tours for groups as small as 2 or 3 people, but can accommodate groups of up to 10 at a time.
+Gravity Adventure Group in Cape Town are the South African pioneers of coasteering, offering two different routes from which explorers can choose.
+They offer tours for groups as small as two or three people, but can accommodate groups of up to 10 at a time.

 The waters of the Atlantic Ocean along Cape Town's shores are known to be rather chilly, but with a wetsuit and plenty of adrenalin pumping, explorers won't really notice this during their coasteering expedition.